Ladli Laxmi Yojana: Summary

 Ladli Laxmi Yojana has aimed at securing the lives of many girls and providing them with the opportunity of educating themselves and expanding their horizons.
 The scheme aims at providing monetary assistance to families below the poverty line and adopted orphans to finance the educational expenses for eligible girl children.
 It has proven to be useful to educate over 20 lakh girls and improve the attitude of society towards girl children.
 The scheme, first started in Madhya Pradesh has spread its wings over 6 other states and has helped set the foundation in the lives of many girls.

 The structure of the scheme remains highly organised and the members are constantly working towards gathering more recognition and improvisation for the same.

+Ladli Lakshmi Yojana Benefits

+At the time of registration, the government issues an assurance certificate in the girl's name for ₹1,43,000.
+Every year, ₹6,000 is deposited into the girl's account for five years.
+Upon admission to grade 6, ₹2,000 is given, ₹4,000 is provided in grade 9, and amounts of ₹6,000 each are granted in grades 11 and 12.
+On admission to a recognized college or a minimum two-year vocational course, the girl receives an incentive amount of ₹25,000 in the first and final years.
+When the girl reaches the age of 21, she is awarded the remaining amount of ₹1,00,000.